Student Program Assistants

 Student Program Assistants with prior experience learning abroad are available for consultations with students considering study, research, or internships abroad.

-In weekly office hours each semester, these peer advisors can help you think about:
+Peer advisors can help you think about:

 - What kind of experience would best fit your academic and professional goals;